baloo1687/Softum-test/Readme.md

-# Test task for Cpamatica company
+# Test task for Softum company

-To see the finished project follow the link: https://baloo1687.github.io/Cpamatica-test/dist/index.html
+To see the finished project follow the link: https://baloo1687.github.io/Softum-test/dist/index.html

 # npm run build